Heart Valve Disease

 Balloon valvuloplasty doesn’t work as well as surgical treatment for adults who have aortic valve stenosis.

 Balloon valvuloplasty often is used in infants and children.
-In these patients, congenital defects cause valve stenosis.
+In these patients, congenital disabilities cause valve stenosis.
 Doctors can repair the defects using balloon valvuloplasty.

 Replacing Heart Valves

-Sometimes heart valves can't be repaired and must be replaced.
-This surgery involves removing the faulty valve and replacing it with a man-made or a biological valve.
+Sometimes heart valves can’t be repaired and must be replaced.
+This surgery involves removing the faulty valve and replacing it with a human-made or a biological valve.

 Biological valves are made from pig, cow, or human heart tissue and may have parts as well.
 These valves are specially treated, so no medicines are needed to stop the body from rejecting the valve.

-You and your doctor will decide together whether you should have a man-made or biological replacement valve.
+You and your doctor will decide together whether you should have a human-made or biological replacement valve.